firebase/extensions/rtdb-google-translate/PREINSTALL.md

              string: "Este es su texto original no traducido.",  // target language of Spanish (es)
 ```

+If the original, untranslated string in the database path is updated, then the translated strings will be automatically updated, too.

 When you use Firebase Extensions, you're only charged for the underlying resources that you use.
 Firebase Extensions themselves are free to use.
 All Firebase services offer a free tier of usage.
 [Learn more about Firebase billing.](https://firebase.google.com/pricing)